clover/codelab-remote-pay-cloud/README.md

 + };
 ```

-Then, we'll present the merchant with the choice of accepting or rejecting the customer's signature.
+Then, we'll present the merchant with the choice of accepting or rejecting the payment in response to the customer's signature.
 Due to the asynchronous nature of drawing on an HTML canvas, we use `setTimeout()` to enqueue this code in the call stack.
 Otherwise, the confirm dialog will appear before the signature has been drawn.

 ```diff
 CloverConnectorListener.prototype.onVerifySignatureRequest = function(verifySignatureRequest) {